Manisha-sharda-Prasad/java17/src/NOTES/Java/Java7_FundamentalAndOOPS.md

 ```
 ---
 ### Keywords:

-- `Access Modifiers:` Accessibility of classes, methods, and properties:

-  - `public`: Accessible from anywhere, any package.
-  - `protected`: within the same package and subclasses.
-  - `default` :  same package only.
-  - `private`:  within the same class only.

 - `void` :
     - The return type of the method.
     - void indicates that the method does not return any value.